 Parking tickets are a way to adjust parking behaviors and encourage safety.
 If people have positive habits, parking naturally becomes easy, convenient, and accessible for everyone.

 Learn more about Spokane's Municipal Code for on-street Parking.

 As long as your ticket has not been sent to collections, your parking tickets can be paid online using a credit or debit card.
 You will need the citation number and license plate/VIN number.

 In‑person payment.
 You can pay in person at:

 Mail a payment.
 You can mail in your payment using the envelope provided or on the ticket itself.
 Do not mail cash.

-All parking ticket fees are determined by the Spokane Municipal Code, Section 08.02.083E.
+All parking ticket fees are determined by the Spokane Municipal Code, Section 08.02.083A.
 Once an officer writes a ticket, it becomes the responsibility of Spokane Municipal Court.

 Please note, a $25 late fee is added if the ticket is unpaid after 15 days.
 If you have four or more unpaid parking tickets, you are put on a scofflaw list and your vehicle will get the boot.
 Once booted, unless tickets and fees are paid within 48 hours, your vehicle will be towed.

 You admit you committed the parking violation, but you want to explain the mitigating circumstances and ask the court for a reduced penalty.
 You will need your citation number and either your License Plate Number or VIN.
-To mitigate, click here.
+Mitigate.

-No, paying early will not change the amount of the original violation, which is set by the Spokane Municipal Code, Section 08.02.083E.
+No, paying early will not change the amount of the original violation, which is set by the Spokane Municipal Code, Section 08.02.083A.